-Efficient Admin (aka Michelle) loves good hikes and good food.
-She currently works as a Project Coordinator for an engineering company.
+Efficient Admin (aka Michelle) loves hiking in the mountains and good food.
+She works as a Project Assistant for an engineering firm.

 The Digital Camera